 It will depend on whether you are recruiting digital ambassadors, in-person ambassadors, or student ambassadors who will do a bit of both.

-But in any case, it’s important to know what some of the key skills they should possess are.
+But in any case, it’s important to assess potential student ambassadors against a rubric of key skills and qualities they should possess.

 For example, you could consider an interview stage where you act out a scenario as a prospective student.
 Or, you might ask them to submit a written answer to a common question.